nandhinisathish/Assignment1/README.md

 Next open "New terminal"  from the tab Terminal and it to "bash.
 Verify are you in the right folder now, enter pwd and hit enter, confirm and then proceed.
-In the  git init - to initialise the folder with git Ls +enter - to verify, you can if there is .git present
+In the  git init - to initialise the folder with git Ls +enter - to verify, you can if there is .git present.

+Next Steps will be added later.